charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### Annotations Metadata Objets Array `siteAnnotations`

-The HanscrollViewer class requires that an array of annotation metadata object literals exist referenced by a variable named `siteAnnotation`.
-Each annotation metadata object literal defines the necessary information to display an annotation for given.
+The HanscrollViewer class requires that an array named `siteAnnotation` of annotation metadata object literals exist.
+Each annotation metadata object literal defines the necessary information to display an annotation for a given scroll.
 Each scroll image, identified by a scroll image id, that has annotations will have an array of annotation objects.

-The scroll image id in the `siteAnnotations` array should match the scroll image id in the `siteDziImages` array.
+The scroll image id in the `siteAnnotations` array should match the correct scroll image id in the `siteDziImages` array.

-If a scroll image does not have any annotations an entry the `siteAnnotations` array DOES NOT have to exits.
-If none of the scroll images in the website have annotations, then `siteAnnotations` can refer to an emply array.
+If a scroll image does not have any annotations, an entry in the `siteAnnotations` array DOES NOT have to exits.
+If none of the scroll images in the website have annotations, then `siteAnnotations` should refer to an empty array.

 In the demonstration website the `siteAnnotations` array is defined in the HandscrollViewerDemo1Annotations.js file.
 The beginning of the array is shown below: